francoance/Fance.SimpleBits.Cache/Readme.md

 #### Add the service
 Hook the service registration to your service collector, and pass your configuration object, using:
 >services.AddSimpleRedisCache(Configuration);

+Remember to add the using for this:
+>using Fance.SimpleBits.Cache.DependencyInjection

 #### Done!
 After this, you can just request a ISimpleCache object through DI and use any of the following methods: